Submissions

 The proposed reviewers must not have collaborated with the authors of the article in the last three years and must not be working in the same institution.

 When submitting a revised version of a paper, the author must submit a detailed “Response to the reviewers” that states point by point how each issue raised by the reviewers has been covered and where it can be found (each reviewer’s comment, followed by the author’s reply and line numbers where the changes have been made) as well as an annotated copy of the main document.

-Revised manuscripts must be submitted within 15 days from the date of the decision letter.
+Revisions should be marked on the main text file with a yellow background.
+The deadline for submitting revised manuscripts is set at seven calendar days following the dispatch of the decision letter.
 If the revised version of the manuscript is not submitted within the allocated time, the revision option may be canceled.

 Accepted manuscripts are copy-edited for grammar, punctuation, and format.
 Once the publication process of a manuscript is completed, it is published online on the journal’s webpage as an ahead-of-print publication before it is included in its scheduled issue.
-A PDF proof of the accepted manuscript is sent to the corresponding author and their publication approval is requested within 2 days of their receipt of the proof.
+A PDF proof of the accepted manuscript is sent to the corresponding author, and their publication approval is requested within 2 days of their receipt of the proof.

 Editor in Chief: Prof. Şevki Hakan Eren